yus11x11/HALL_KILLER/README.md

 # IIT K Hall Killer - A Space Arcade Spinoff

 Welcome to IIT K Hall Killer, a Python game developed using the Pygame library.
-In this game, you take on the role of a fierce Hall 12 Peshwa, aiming to eliminate rival halls such as Galaxy, Winner is Shauryas, and more, using your signature cigarette butt.
+In this game, you take on the role of a fierce Hall 12 Peshwa, aiming to eliminate rival halls such as Galaxy Winner  Shauryas, and more, using your signature cigarette butt.

 ## Game Rules: